farrelllab/farrelllab.github.io/index.md

 ---
+title: Farrell Lab @ NICHD
 layout: content
 ---

-# The lab will open in January 2020, and we are actively recruiting lab members.
+# The lab recently opened in January 2020, and we are actively recruiting lab members.
 Please [apply](/apply)!

 ------------------